Andy4495/skat-scoresheet/README.md

 ## Building the code

 The code is fully text-based and should work on any modern Unix/Linux-based system.
-I have tested it on MacOS and Ubuntu 24.
+I have compiled and tested it on MacOS (clang version 12.0.0) and Ubuntu 24 (GNU version 13.3.0).

 To build: